Terradue/doc-tep-geohazards/source/tutorials/dsm-opt.rst

 This service is dedicated to the generation of digital surface models (DSM) from stereo- and tri-stereo satellite images acquired by the VHR Pléaides satellites.
 It allows to process pairs and triplets of stereo-images to generate very-high resolution digital surface models and orthoimages.
 This includes tie-point extraction, the refinement RPF sensor models, dense matching, and resampling for orthorectification.
 The processing chain is based on the MicMac open source project [1]_ and specifically the bundle adjustment methods presented in [2]_.

+..
+The service is one of three services implemented by CNRS-EOST on the Geohazards Exploitation platform which are mainly dedicated the detection and monitoring of landslides and measurements of surface deformation.
+This includes the generation of surface models and orthoimages from very-high resolution (VHR) Pléiades images (DSM-OPT), the detection and measurement of surface motion (e.g. landslides and co-seismic slip) from time-series of Sentinel-2 images (MPIC-OPT), and the rapid mapping of newly triggered landslides using Sentinel-2 or VHR orthoimages from before and after major triggering events such as earthquakes or heavy rainstorms.

 Select the processing service
 =============================